-Solar Village Project is an organisation that works to deliver power to poor communities throughout the world.
+Solar Village Project is an organization that works to deliver power to poor communities throughout the world.
 The project installs solar power systems, giving communities access to a source of energy providing electricity that many of us take for granted.

 Most of the work takes place in Africa and India.
 The project works by receiving donations.
 Therefore, $50 will help to provide a complete solar power system that can provide light to a home.

 The company is also helping to reduce the use of Kerosene which is harmful to the environment.
 What’s more, homes can access electricity that they can use to charge phones that help to provide connections within their local communities and access to essential services.

 The Government of India promises that every village will have access to electricity.
 They plan to achieve this through the Saubhgaya Village electrification scheme.
 Despite this, 31 million homes in rural areas still do not have reliable electricity access, many with none at all.

 There are 1.1 billion people living in energy poverty around the world.
 Solar Electric Light Fund aims to provide those people with a reliable source of energy.
 So far, it has completed projects in more than 25 countries.

 The projects that they have completed have utilized innovative solar-based energy solutions.
 This helps to power homes, medical centers and even helps to purify water.
 Therefore, they have delivered power to schools, health facilities, water systems, small businesses, and communities.
 They are an organization that believes in providing sustainable energy to the masses.

 Through having access to clean energy, communities can cook, clean, grow food and have access to better healthcare.
 SELF is helping to improve sustainability while giving underprivileged communities a chance to thrive.